khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

 A one-time code should:

-- be usable only once (duh)
+- be usable only once
 - have a built-in expiration date
 - not allowing to guess the previous or next codes

-Luckily, the smart people at the IETF have thought about this and created a standard (two actually): [HOTP](https://tools.ietf.org/html/rfc4226) and [TOTP](https://tools.ietf.org/html/rfc6238)[^readable].
+Luckily, the smart people at the IETF have thought about this and created a standard algorithm (two actually): [HOTP](https://tools.ietf.org/html/rfc4226) and [TOTP](https://tools.ietf.org/html/rfc6238)[^readable].

-HOTP is the simpler of the two algorithms.
+**HOTP** is the simpler of the two algorithms.
 Let's talk about it first.

 The basic idea behind HOTP is to use a modified HMAC function to generate one-time numbers.
 This function takes two arguments: a secret key and a counter.
 The counter is incremented between runs which actually changes the output of the function.